How to Spend 3 Days in Koh Mak (Slow-Travel Itinerary)

 Koh Mak - Singha Beer

-Day 3: Muay Thai, Cafe Hopping & Sunset at Blue Pearl Bar
+Day 3: Muay Thai, Cafes & Blue Pearl Bar

 Koh Mak - Muay Thai Session at Elite